Christian Rowan: Political career

-Rowan was first elected to the Queensland Parliament on 31 January 2015 in the seat of Moggill at the Queensland State Election defeating the then Labor candidate Louisa Pink with 58.2 per cent of the two-party preferred vote after preferences.
+At the 2004 Queensland state election, Rowan was a candidate for the Queensland National Party in the seat of Gympie, finishing in third place behind Labor and incumbent Independent MP Elisa Roberts.
+Eleven years later, at the 2015 state election, he won the seat of Moggill for the Liberal National Party of Queensland, defeating Labor candidate Louisa Pink with 58.2 percent of the two-party preferred vote.
 He was a Deputy Chair of the Health, Communities, Disability Services and Domestic and Family Violence Prevention Committee in the 55th Queensland Parliament.

-In 2014, Rowan was sidelined as a spokesman for the AMAQ after he informed doctors he supported the Newman LNP Government's public hospital contracts.
+In 2014, Rowan was a spokesman for the Australian Medical Association when he informed doctors he supported the Newman Liberal National Party of Queensland Government's public hospital contracts.
 Rowan said the contracts had the "capacity to drive productivity, efficiency, value for money and enhance transparency of outcomes for the public hospital system."
-The AMA federal president Steve Hambleton replaced Rowan as spokesman for the Queensland campaign to force the State LNP Government to continue negotiating with doctors over dispute resolution procedures, transfers, and dismissal procedures.
+The Australian Medical Association federal president Steve Hambleton replaced Rowan as spokesman for the Queensland campaign to force the State Liberal National Party of Queensland Government to continue negotiating with doctors over dispute resolution procedures, transfers, and dismissal procedures.
 Rudd reaffirmed that the Queensland division of the association fully supported the doctors' stance on the contracts.

 Rowan in his maiden speech to the Queensland Parliament said "The sustainability of our health system requires productivity, efficiency, accountability, transparency and the ongoing measurement and public reporting of the effectiveness of government investment.
 Unfortunately, often in health-care individuals and sectional interest groups pursue conflicted agendas related to power, profit and prestige with little regard to the interests of patients, despite the public protestations of those individuals and sectional interest groups to the contrary.
 That was evident during the recent public sector medical contracts dispute in Queensland."

+In 2015, Rowan called for a debate about reinstating the Death penalty for terrorist acts.
+In 2019, Rowan argued that pill testing should be considered as a harm minimisation strategy in Queensland.
+Following the October 2024 Queensland state election, Rowan was appointed as Leader of the House (Queensland) in the Legislative Assembly of Queensland as well as Assistant Minister to the Premier on Matters of State and New Citizens.

 Early life and education

 Rowan was born in Brisbane, Australia.
 He completed his secondary education at the Anglican Church Grammar School in East Brisbane.
 He received his Bachelor of Medicine and Bachelor of Surgery from The University of Queensland in 1996.
-He attained a Master of Diplomacy & Trade from Monash University in 2002.
+He attained a Master of Diplomacy & Trade from Monash University in 2002, with this postgraduate tertiary qualification covering diplomacy and statecraft, economics, trade policy, international law and contemporary politics.
+Rowan is a Fellow of the Royal Australasian College of Medical Administrators, the Australian College of Health Service Management, the Australasian Chapter of Addiction Medicine within the Royal Australasian College of Physicians, the Royal Australian College of General Practitioners and the Australian College of Rural & Remote Medicine.